 There’s something very refreshing about U2.
 It’s honest music.
 There’s an honesty and that’s why I think the word prophetic is accurate for them.
 They are not saying things that people want to hear to make them escape from their ordinary lives.
 They push us back into the conditions in which we have to live.

-One reply on “Eugene Peterson Explains How U2’s Work is Prophetic”
+One response to “Eugene Peterson Explains How U2’s Work is Prophetic”

 Thanks for quoting that bit from Peteron’s forward to our Get Up Off Your Knees book as well as from the @U2 article.
 Always appreciate people passing the word.